The classification of simple separable KK-contractible C*-algebras with finite nuclear dimension: The and UHF-stability

 Define $\phi_n: A\otimes Y\to {\cal W}$ by $\phi_n(a\otimes b)=h_{k(n)}(\psi_n(a)\otimes b)$ for all $a\in A$ and $b\in Y.$ Then $\phi_n$ is \cpc\, and, for any $a\in A$ and $b\in Y,$ \beq (\tau\otimes t)(a\otimes b)&=&\lim_{n\to\infty} \mathrm{tr}_{k(n)}(\psi_n(a))t(b)\\ &=& \lim_{n\to\infty} {\tau_{\mathcal W}}\circ h_{k(n)}(\psi_n(a)\otimes b)= \lim_{n\to\infty} {\tau_{\mathcal W}}(\phi_n(a\otimes b)). \eneq Therefore $\tau\otimes t$ is a ${\cal W}$-trace. \end{proof}

-\begin{thm} Let $A$ be a simple separable \CA\, with finite nuclear dimension which has continuous scale scale and is such that $\mathrm{K}_0(A)=\ker \rho_A$ and every tracial state is a ${\cal W}$-trace.
+\begin{thm} Let $A$ be a simple separable \CA\, with finite nuclear dimension which has {bounded} scale and is such that $\mathrm{K}_0(A)=\ker \rho_A$ and every tracial state is a ${\cal W}$-trace.
 Suppose that every hereditary \SCA\, of $A$ with continuous scale is tracially approximately divisible.
 Then $A\in {\cal D}_0.$ (In particular, $A\otimes U\in {\cal D}_{0}$ for any UHF-algebra $U.$) \end{thm}

 \begin{proof} By \cite{T-0-Z}, $A$ is ${\cal Z}$-stable.
 By Remark 5.2 of \cite{eglnp}, $A$ has a non-zero hereditary \SCA\, $A_0$ with continuous scale.
 Then $\mathrm{M}_k(A_0)$ also has continuous scale for every integer $k\ge 1.$ Since $A$ has bounded scale, it is isomorphic to a hereditary \SCA\, of $\mathrm{M}_k(A_0)$ for some possibly large $k.$ Since $\mathrm{M}_k(A_0)$ has the same properties as assumed for $A$, it then follows from 8.6 of \cite{eglnp} that, to prove that $A$ is in ${\cal D}_0,$ we may assume that $A$ has continuous scale.